 RFID Whistler Blackcomb Lift Tickets

-Welcome to a new age!
-Whistler Blackcomb introduced the RFID Access Card (an access card containing a RFID chip) during the 2015/16 winter season to replace paper lift tickets.
-All guests who purchase Whistler Blackcomb lift tickets from now on will receive an RFID Access Card.
+Whistler Blackcomb introduced the RFID Access Card (an access card containing an RFID chip) during the 2015/16 winter season to replace paper lift tickets.
+All guests who purchase Whistler Blackcomb lift tickets will receive an RFID Access Card.
 Your Lift Tickets will then be loaded electronically onto this RFID Access Card.

 Your Whistler Blackcomb lift ticket gives you access to over 8,100 acres of terrain, complimentary Mountain Orientation Tours, use of the Race Centres and Avalanche Awareness Tours, Terrain Parks and Half Pipes and the Peak 2 Peak Gondola.
-Secure discounted Whistler Blackcomb lift ticket rates when you book accommodation with Whistler Platinum.
+Secure discounts on Whistler Blackcomb products when you book accommodation with Whistler Platinum.